cliffpk3/oil_extract/README.md

 <h4>5.2 The 1980s to the 1990s were the most productive decades for oil and gas extraction.</h4>

 <h2>6.
 Conclusion</h2>
-The dashboards provides the possibility to analyse and get valuable insights into oil and gas well performance, locations and situations, as well as a deeper look into some features and data values.
-For further or advanced analyses it could be necessary a direct contact with the client.
+The Power BI's Dashboard provides the possibility to analyse and get valuable insights into this specific data about oil and gas well performance, locations and well statuses, as well as a deeper look into some features and data values.
+For further or advanced analyses it could be necessary an assertive contact with the client.
 <img align="center" src="https://github.com/cliffpk3/oil_extract/blob/main/img/dashboard.png"><img>

-Also, part of the Power BI Dashboard visuals were recreated using Python, mainly Pandas, Matplotlib and Seaborn libraries, as the result can be seen bellow.
+Also, part of the Power BI Dashboard visuals were recreated using Python, mainly Pandas, Matplotlib and Seaborn libraries and the result can be seen bellow.
 <img align="center" src="https://github.com/cliffpk3/oil_extract/blob/main/img/python_charts.png"><img>